fondation451/fulltype/README.md

 ### The model type

-A model can be built with the function `buildModel`.
+A model can be built with the function `typeArchitect.buildModel`.

 The model type use an ADT style approach, each model looks like this: